Graeme Shinnie

-Graeme Garry Shinnie (born 4 August 1991) is a Scottish professional footballer who plays as a defensive midfielder or left back for and captains club Aberdeen.
+Graeme Garry Shinnie (born 4 August 1991) is a Scottish professional footballer who plays as a defensive midfielder or left back for Scottish Championship side, Inverness Caledonian Thistle.

-He has previously played for Inverness Caledonian Thistle, Forres Mechanics, Aberdeen, Derby County and Wigan Athletic.
-Shinnie made his first full international appearance for Scotland in May 2018.
+He has previously played for Aberdeen, Forres Mechanics, Derby County and Wigan Athletic.
+Shinnie made six full international appearances for Scotland between May 2018 and March 2019.

 Career

 Inverness Caledonian Thistle

 Shinnie started his career playing for Dyce Boys Club, a boy's club in Aberdeen, alongside brother Andrew.
 He joined Inverness Caledonian Thistle in July 2009, at the age of 17.
 He made his senior debut for them in the Scottish League Cup on 1 August 2009, before making his League debut on 26 September 2009.

 Shinnie went on loan to Forres Mechanics in the Scottish Highland Football League in February 2010.
 His loan spell was extended until the end of the season.
 Shinnie was offered a contract extension by Inverness on 30 November 2010, agreeing a 3-year deal on 13 December 2010.
 He suffered an intestinal problem that stopped him from playing between January and August 2011.

 In the 2011–12 season, Graeme's brother Andrew joined Inverness on a free transfer from Rangers.
 Shinnie scored his first goal of his Inverness career on 27 August 2011 in a 2–1 win over Kilmarnock and after the match, manager Terry Butcher expressed delight for Shinnie on his first goal.
 Following a 3–1 loss against Dundee United on 17 September 2011, captain Richie Foran spoken out about Shinnie, stating he was worthy of pass marks.
 After two-months spell out for the side, Shinnie made his return in a 2–1 loss against Rangers on 17 December 2011.
 Despite the performance, Butcher praised the returning Shinnie and Lee Cox.
 In December 2012, Shinnie signed a new contract extension, keeping him until 2015, having vowed to remain at the club.

 In the 2014 Scottish League Cup Final, Shinnie played throughout the match until it went to a penalty shoot-out, won by opponents Aberdeen.
 He was selected in the 2013–14 Premiership PFA Scotland Team of the Year.
 In April 2015, Shinnie helped Inverness to reach the Scottish Cup Final; Caley went on to win the trophy, beating Falkirk 2–1 on 30 May 2015, with Shinnie lifting the trophy as captain in his last game for the club.